Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 - Many towns along the Chemin de Saint-Jacques host a busy calendar of festivals and fairs throughout the warmer months attracting visitors from near and far.
 I’ve sometimes assumed that an annual parade held in honour of an obscure saint would be a low-key affair only to find all beds fully booked months in advance.
 (If you will be in the Aubrac region during the last week of May when the Transhumance is held, accommodation will need to be booked up to a year in advance.)

-If you do choose to book accommodation in advance, you’ll find useful tips for booking in French here.
+If you do choose to book accommodation in advance, you may find these tips for booking in French useful.

 Luggage transfers along the Chemin de Saint-Jacques